hashgraph/hedera-sdk-java/README.md

 *Note: if you only have a public key and no private key, set the privKey parameter to null or "")*

+### public and private keys

+You may now use either encrypted public and private keys or their non-encrypted version.

+### Overloaded methods for generating and recovering keypairs

+The `HederaKeyPair` class has additional overloaded methods for generating keys at a given index and recovering keys from words at a given index.
+Default behaviour in unchanged (index=-1), these overloaded methods enable you to generate/recover keys that are compatible with the mobile Hedera wallet.

 ### SigsForTransaction parameter

 The `sigsForTransaction` parameter on methods of the `HederaAccount`, `HederaContract` and `HederaFile` classes has changed from `HederaKeySignatureList` to `HederaSignatureList`.

 ### Transaction fees

-Transaction fees were set to 10 *TinyBars*, they are now 100,000 *TinyBars*.
-Testnets are still allowing free transactions and queries, however a balance check is performed on the account funding the transaction or query.
-If the balance is insufficient (e.g. less than 100,000 *TinyBars*), the operation will fail.
+Transaction fees are 100,000 *TinyBars*.
+Testnets now implement charging for transactions and queries, so your testnet account balance will reduce with each request.

 ### Improved error responses from Hedera